Subject Leader: Mrs C.Nichols

 Spirited Arts 2023 entries

 As a school, we incorporate the Spirited Arts competition (run by NATRE) into our yearly curriculum.
-We will use it as a theme week to encourage children to explore their own and others’ opinions about the big questions in life, both of a religious and non-religious nature.
+We use it as a theme day to encourage children to explore their own and others’ opinions about the big questions in life, both of a religious and non-religious nature.
 Following the experiences of the last few years, we use the idea of resilience within our entries.
 We think about the challenges we all have to face and how our ability to learn and adapt makes us truly unique beings.
 Our resilience as individuals and as a community, allows us to achieve, celebrate and succeed in every thing we do.
 Below are some of the examples of the work children completed for this year’s competition.
-They had to create a piece of art that met a key theme and write a short explanation of their work.
+Each year group was given a specific art skill to focus on to create their pieces to meet the key theme and then write a short explanation of their work.
 We think you will have to agree, they are inspiring!

 Spirited Arts 2022 entries